meadowsrjack-rgb/boxstat/QUICK_START_IOS.md

 # Quick Start: iOS Deployment Checklist

-This is a condensed, step-by-step checklist for deploying your UYP Basketball app to iOS.
+This is a condensed, step-by-step checklist for deploying your BoxStat app to iOS.
 If you encounter any errors, refer to [MAC_SETUP_GUIDE.md](./MAC_SETUP_GUIDE.md) for detailed troubleshooting.

 ---